crystal-lang/shards/SPEC.md

 usually express a lower and upper-bound constraints.

-When resolving dependencies, only the versions that comply with the current crystal will be candidate.
+When resolving dependencies, only the versions that comply with the current crystal will be candidates.
 You can pass `--ignore-crystal-version` to disregard this behavior.

 The valid values are the same as [dependencies.version](#version-1):